How Can I Get My Unpaid Salaries from My Previous Employer After Serving Notice?

 4) Indian Contract Act

-are violated, you can simply contact area labour inspector and he will register a complaint and contact your company with a notice.
-Along with this you can easily file a civil suit and ask for dues, damages and compensation.
+Since these laws are violated, you can simply contact the area labor inspector, and they will register a complaint and contact your company with a notice.
+Additionally, you can easily file a civil suit and ask for dues, damages, and compensation.

 riteshmaity